WesUnwin/three-game-engine/README.md

 ```

 # GameObject Type JSON
-You can define a type of GameObject by a .json file, to create re-usable, generalized GameObjects that all
+You can define a "type" of GameObject by a .json file, to create re-usable, generalized GameObjects that all
 are based off a common set of properties (eg. all share the same models/physics properties etc.)

+This is similar to creating a pre-fab in engine's like Unity.

 ```
 {